Christensen-Lab-Dartmouth/VAE_analysis/README.md

-# DNAm_data_generation
-Generating realistic DNA methylation microarray data samples
+# VAE analysis using DNA methylation
+This is an outline of the project using VAE to analyze BRCA DNA methylation data

+## Introduction

+## Methods

+## Results

+## Discussion